Aashish2502/faq-chatbot/README.md

-notepa# 🤖 Simple FAQ Chatbot
+# 🤖 Simple FAQ Chatbot

 A lightweight, intelligent chatbot built using **Python**, **Streamlit**, and **Sentence Transformers** that can answer common customer queries like greetings, service information, pricing, and support contact.